RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 ## Update Redis Enterprise operator ConfigMap

 There are two methods of updating the operator ConfigMap (`operator-environment-config`) to specify which namespaces to manage.

 - Method 1: Configure the operator to watch for a namespace label and add this label to managed namespaces.
 - Method 2: Configure the operator with an explicit list of namespaces to manage.

-You can create this ConfigMap manually before deploying the RedisEnterpriseCluster, or it will be created automatically when a Redis Enterprise cluster (REC) is deployed.
+You can create this ConfigMap manually before deployment, or it will be created automatically after the operator was deployed.

 {{<note>}}
 If the REC is configured to watch a namespace without setting the role and role binding permissions, or a namespace that is not yet created, the operator will fail and halt normal operations.